skunz42/reddit-map/README.md

 # reddit-map

-Made with Golang, Python, and JavaScript
+Made with Python, and JavaScript